Application Materials & References | Deadlines | Project Tracking

 Easements | Deed Research | Expiration | Public Hearings

-Applications are due by noon on the submittal date (see Planning & Zoning Commission schedule).
+Applications are due by noon on the submittal date (see Planning and Zoning Commission schedule).
 Late, early, and incomplete applications will not be accepted.
 A staff member will check the application for completeness while the applicant is present; for this reason it is very strongly advised that applications be submitted in person.
-If you have questions regarding the plat submittal process, contact Diane Buck at 512-341-3166.
+If you have questions regarding the plat submittal process, contact Veronica Chandler at (512) 341-3320.

 Tracking your project

 The City of Round Rock has recently implemented an automated system for tracking land development, building permits and code enforcement activities.
 This on-line system is accessible to project applicants or their representatives, and allows them to see the progress of development projects, access review comments, schedule inspections and more.